elotroalex/chiens/_texts/translation.md

 - {:.speaker} Toussaint.

-- {: .prose} Enough happiness! strange beggars with vintage faces who now threaten now salute the dawns
+- {: .prose} Enough happiness! strange beggars with vintage faces
+- who now threaten, now salute the dawns
 - It's me
 - every night a hunger wakes them up among the madrepore
 - a strong hunger for the sun and very ancient coins.
 - I turn to the unknown wind bursting with persecution
-- I am leaving
+- I'm leaving
-- do not speak, do not laugh
+- don't speak, don't laugh
-- Africa sleeps - do not talk, do not laugh.
+- Africa sleeps—don't speak, don't laugh.
 Africa bleeds my mother
 - Africa opens, shattered by the channel of vermin,
 - to the sterile invasion of the spermatozoa of rape!